lz1irq/video-guide-book/chapters/02_electrical.md

 doing ground lifts (removing grounding on one side of the connected equipment).
 While ground loops by themselves are very rarely dangerous, performing a ground lift is a sure way to expose people to high voltages from unexpected sources - such as a microphone.

+### Ground lifts

+If you have no choice but to connect equipment to different phases of the power supply or other situations where you have the 50/60Hz noise on the audio connection, you can use a ground lift device like a DI box to pass the audio through.
+A good example for the need of something like this is to connect the audio from a camera to a mixing console when there's a long distance between them.

 ## Bootleg grounding

 Regular power outlets should have 3 wires - line (live), neutral, and ground.
 However, there might be cases where no grounding wire is available